Bacorn42/VRP-Visualization/README.md

 ### Server
 #### Graphhopper
-The application runs on a local Graphhopper server which stores a map of the Mazowieckie Voivodeship (it can be easily changed though, see the documentation of the Graphhopper server).
+The application runs on a local Graphhopper server which stores road data of the Mazowieckie Voivodeship (it can be easily changed though, see the documentation of the Graphhopper server).
-That allows for easy calculations using route data provided with Graphhopper.
+That allows for easy calculations with real road data in mind.
 All computation is done on the server side.

 The server has few modifications in order to enable ability to perform calculations